XsidX/xbox-bethesda-games-showcase/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Xbox & Bethesda Games Showcase

-> In this project, I build an online webiste for the Xbox & Bethesda games showcase.
+> This is a dynamic, two page, responsive website for the Xbox & Bethesda games showcase.
+The games section on the homepage is displayed dynamically from an array of objects using javascript.

 ## Built With